5 Connecting a Drone

 Connecting Your Drone

-Click on "Advanced" button to set the advanced settings.
+Click on the "Advanced" button to set the advanced settings.
 Settings for telemetry can be established through Advanced Settings.
-These settings are same for all the types of connections.
+These settings are the same for all types of connections.
 Set all required parameters otherwise let it be as it is.

 The above image shows the advanced settings for communicating with the device.
 Various parameters can be set according to the hardware available on the device.
 These are as follows: